anima-wg/brski-over-802dot11/brski-over-802dot11.md

 ## Incorrect SSID Discovery

 As will be seen in the following sections, there are several discovery scenarios where the device can choose an incorrect SSID and attempt to join the wrong network.
 For example, the device is being deployed by one organization in a multi-tenant building, and chooses to connect to the SSID of a neighbor organization.
-The device is dependent upon the incorrect network rejecting its BRSKI enrollment attempt.
+The device is dependent upon either detecting that the other networks are unwanted candidates, or upon the incorrect networks rejecting its BRSKI enrollment attempt.
 It is possible that the device could end up enrolled with the wrong network.
+It is also possible that the device will waste time before identifying and joining the correct network.

 ### Leveraging BRSKI MASA